DeperiasKerre/qcl_Onto/README.md

 # An Ontological Representation of the Quantum Cascade Laser Properties
 ## Introduction
 * We propose an ontological representation of heterostructure and optoelectronic characteristics in the quantum cascade case laser domain.
-The heterostructure refers to the material stacking properties of the laser while the optoelectronic properties refers to the behavioural characteristics of the laser as a result of injection of current into the laser structure.
-The properties of interest are the working temperature, power, heterostructure, lasing frequency and the barrier thickness.
-We also include the laser working mode and design type.
 We use sample properties mined from scientific articles from our prevoius work to instantiate the ontological representation in order to validate its usage[[1]](https://doi.org/10.1007/978-3-031-42941-5_34).
 * The ontological representation is based on the following base ontologies: MDO [[2]](https://doi.org/10.1007/978-3-030-62466-8_14), EMMO[[3]](https://github.com/emmorepo/410EMMO), QUDT [[4]](http://qudt.org/) and PROV-O[[5]](https://www.w3.org/TR/prov-o/).
 ## Terms